 ATV OR UTV WITH Stellar Adventures

 If you’re a thrill-seeker, explore the desert’s rugged terrain in an ATV or UTV, or let someone else do the driving and take a Hummer Tour!
 Both Stellar Adventures and Green Zebra offer tours daily.
 You’ll cover many miles of desert in just two hours.

 Housed in a gas station and featured on the Food Network show “Diners, Drive-ins and Dives,” The Thumb is a must-stop following a sunrise hike.
 We promise you – gas station barbecue is a really good thing.

-Located at the stunning Desert Botanical Gardens, Gertrude’s, named for Garden founder Gertrude Divine Webster, serves dishes made with locally harvested and native ingredients.
+Located at the stunning Desert Botanical Garden, Gertrude’s, named for Garden founder Gertrude Divine Webster, serves dishes made with locally harvested and native ingredients.
 Enjoy lunch or dinner, then stroll around the Garden to see one of the world’s best collections of arid-land plants.